rackspace-cookbooks/java/README.md

 ===========

 This cookbook installs a Java JDK/JRE.
 It defaults to installing OpenJDK, but it can also install Oracle.
-Default JDK version is 7
+Default JDK version is 6.

+This fork is based on the great work in the java community cookbook by [socrata]()

 **IMPORTANT NOTE**